hoangduytran/blender-manual/manual/modeling/geometry_nodes/mesh/operations/dual_mesh.rst

    :align: right
    :alt: Dual Mesh node.

-The *Dual Mesh Node* converts a mesh into it's dual, i.e. faces are turned into vertices and vertices are turned into faces.
+The *Dual Mesh Node* converts a mesh into its dual, i.e. faces are turned into vertices and vertices are turned into faces.
 This also means that attributes which were on the face domain are transferred to the point domain in the dual mesh.

 .. warning::

    The Dual Mesh node only works on manifold geometry.
 To work with non-manifold geometry it's best to remesh the geometry first.